Energy company reviews

-It is now the second-largest energy supplier in Great Britain, after it gained around 50,000 new customer accounts last year.
-It supplies energy to around 4.3 million homes and businesses.
+It's also one of the largest energy suppliers in Great Britain, after it gained around 50,000 new customer accounts last year.
+It provides energy to around 4.3 million homes and businesses.
 And this may be set to grow as Eon now owns the majority of Innogy, Npower's parent company.

 See whether Eon will save you money on energy – use Which?
 Switch to compare gas and electricity prices.